 26. No Training On How to Use Your Site Once It’s Finished

 Your site is done but do you know how to use all the bells and whistles your freelancer installed?

 Does your freelancer have standard phone hours?
 A support department?
 A ticket system?
 Monthly trainings?

 Your web designer should thoroughly explain all of your site’s functions.
 If not, then you’ve just wasted your money.

 27. Not 301 Redirecting Old URLs

-If you change your site structure and the location of these pages change, all those links will be pointing to 404 error pages, and you can kiss all that fresh, delicious link juice goodbye.
-You can really tank a site this way.
+If you change your site structure and the location of these pages change, all those links will be pointing to 404 error pages.
+This is can really ruin your site from an SEO standpoint as well as with user experience.

 28. No Team of Experienced Digital Marketing Experts on Your Side

 When you put your website in the hands of one person and they’re suddenly MIA with all of your logins, you’re left with a site you can’t access.
 You want to have all the vital information about your site in case this happens.
 Without a team of people behind your web designer, you’re putting a lot of trust in one person who could potentially force you to start from scratch if they suddenly take off.